Students,

 University of Minnesota - Twin Cities

-I am a 3rd year Ph.D. student in the department of Chemical Engineering and Materials Science at the University of Minnesota, Twin Cities.
+I am a 4th year Ph.D. student in the department of Chemical Engineering and Materials Science at the University of Minnesota, Twin Cities.
 I work in Professor K. Andre Mkhoyan's lab where we use aberration-corrected scanning transmission electron microscopy & spectroscopy to study materials for device applications.
-Presently, most of my work is focused on the study of the fundamental origin and engineering of unique non-conventional line defects in thin film perovskite oxides.
+Presently, most of my work is focused on the study of the fundamental origin and engineering of unique non-conventional line and extended line defects in thin film complex perovskite oxides.
 I first became fascinated with electron microscopy in my 5th grade when I was intrigued about the smallest building block during an optical microscopy demonstration.
-Eventually, I joined an EM lab during my undergrad at the Indian Institute of Technology (BHU), Varanasi.
+Eventually, I joined a TEM lab during my undergrad at the Indian Institute of Technology (BHU), Varanasi.
 I feel microscopy offers flexibility to study a gamut of fields alongside the capability to acquire deep insights about a material.
 As communications chair of MSA StC not only will we try to bring together and connect this wide variety of microscopists but also show our "true" creative quirky side.

 PMCx60 Program Chair